 As she cycles her way across the round, busy streets of rural Takeo of Cambodia, she discovers large, grey elephants stomping slowly along the side, minding their own business with their ushers.
 Nearby she smells the fresh fruits and iced coffee treats that surrounds her, yet happily clears her way.
 She is greeted with excited “Hello’s” and often shyly given smiles from those youthful, friendly faces, cycling their own paths to local explorations off the beaten track.
 What an exciting yet a simply soothing place, she says to herself.

-As she gathers herself from an eye-opening, peaceful, spiritual journey with her humble, fellow gatherers, she finally clasps at her ever so slightly melting ice-cream pot, she dwells.
+As she gathers herself from an eye-opening, peaceful, spiritual journey of Arabia, with her humble, fellow gatherers, she finally clasps at her ever so slightly melting ice-cream pot, she dwells.
 With her sisters, she soon hurries her way up the hill to finally watch the sun go down a far.
 What a place of miracles she says to herself, dwelling in such natural beauty, she smiles.

 What more, she soon drinks that freshest water from those freshly cut coconuts by the white, sandy, Flamengo beach of Rio De Janeiro of Brazil.
 Though even then, she cannot help but notice the contrasting lives of the ever-so friendly carioaca’s; the friendly, the lighthearted, the giving, the generous, the smilers of Rio…many thanks to you..x